Zhou Dynasty — Longest Dynasty of Ancient China with Great Philosophical Schools

 Exquisite Jade Decoration (Yu Yuan) of Eastern Zhou — Nelson-Atkins Museum of Art (Photo by Dongmaiying)

-Thriving of the Seven Kingdoms and Ending of the Zhou Dynasty
+Thriving of the Seven Kingdoms and the End of the Zhou Dynasty

 Decades later, here came the Warring States Period (403 BC — 221 BC), when all the lords claimed themselves kings and their realm kingdoms, and all the kings aimed to conquer other kingdoms and unify the whole of the nation.